Manual install

 At the code below HelloRPC

-indicates the name of the exported client library and HelloController
+indicates the name of the generated RPC module and HelloController

 import { initSegment } from 'vovk';